Tongue Thai'd

 Tongue Thai'd with Pangina Heals is a talk show hosted by Drag Race Thailand co-host and RuPaul's Drag Race: UK vs the World contestant Pangina Heals, produced by World of Wonder.
 The first season premiered on December 6, 2022, through WOW Presents Plus.
 A second season was renewed and premiered on December 4, 2023.
+A third season followed premiering December 3, 2024.

 Production

 The series' production company announced their late 2022 programming for their streaming service, WOW Presents Plus.
 Many new series were revealed in a trailer, including Sketchy Queens, Bring Back My Girls, Muff Busters, and Tongue Thai'd.
 A trailer was released and showcased Pangina Heals presenting the series with many contestants and winners from the Drag Race franchise eating Thai cuisine.
 The show is filmed in Los Angeles.

 Format

 The series format is related to the American interview show, Hot Ones.
 Every episode of the program features a guest from the Drag Race franchise and is presented by judging panelist Pangina Heals.
 They both get lunches at a Thai restaurant.
 Each Thai dish gets progressively hotter as they consume it.
 They both engage in entertaining challenges or mini-games while eating.
 After dining, Pangina tells the guest about their total score and the prizes they have won.